We can’t manage what we can’t measure

 Over the last decade, Providence has made significant strides toward becoming a more equitable, low-carbon, climate resilient city.
 The Sustainability Dashboard represents data that helps the City monitor progress related to objectives and targets set forth in two key documents: Providence’s Climate Justice Plan (2019) and Sustainable Providence (2014).

-Providence’s Climate Justice Plan, co-developed by the City’s Office of Sustainability and the Racial and Environmental Justice Committee of Providence, sets concrete carbon reduction targets in buildings and transportation sectors while promoting clean energy sources.
+Providence’s Climate Justice Plan, co-developed by the City’s Department of Sustainability and the Racial and Environmental Justice Committee of Providence, sets concrete carbon reduction targets in buildings and transportation sectors while promoting clean energy sources.
 It also addresses the system-level changes that are needed in our governance structures, our economic system, and the overall health of our communities to ensure a just and equitable transition away from fossil fuels.

 Providence’s Climate Justice Plan builds upon the momentum of Sustainable Providence, the city’s plan to promote sustainability in six topic areas: Waste, Food, Transportation, Water, Energy, and Land Use and Development.